 August 26-September 8, 2019

-The US Open, the last of the calendar Grand Slams, is held annually, starting on the last Monday in August, and lasting for two weeks into September, across Labor Day Weekend.
+The US Open, the last of the calendar Grand Slams and held annually in NYC, starts on the last Monday in August, and continues for two weeks into September, across Labor Day Weekend.